ariga/atlas/doc/md/guides/deploying/k8s-flux.md

 git push
 ```

-Next, let's wait for Flux to sync the changes, and check our schema migrations have been successfully applied:
+Next, let's wait for Flux to sync the changes, and check that our schema migrations have been successfully applied:

 ```text
 +-----------+--------------+------+-----+---------+----------------+